Motu Research currently provides:

 The Motu Research and Education Foundation offers a cash prize of $3,500 for the top economics undergraduate student in New Zealand, who is also moving on to honours or masters level studies in economics, including econometrics.
 The Sir Frank Holmes Prize is funded by the Hugo Group and is awarded every year in October.
 It is only available by nomination by university heads of department.

 The purpose of this prize is to encourage top quantitative economics students to further their studies in econometrics at graduate level.
 The prize is not open for applications and is decided through nominations by university lecturers.

 Every year, Motu Research offers a one-year $10,000 scholarship pool to enhance research capacity in Aotearoa’s Māori community.
 It is offered to university students of Māori descent who are working on (or are planning to work on) an Honours, Masters or PhD thesis.

-Through this scholarship, we hope to enhance research capacity in Aotearoa’s Māori community and encourage students of Māori descent to research topics relevant to public policy development.
+Through our Āheitanga Thesis scholarship, we hope to help enhance research capacity in Aotearoa’s Māori community and help students of Māori descent research topics relevant to public policy development.